-Kateri was venerated by Pope Pius XII in 1943; and in 1980.
-After approving a second miracle attributed to her, Kateri was canonized by Pope Benedict XVI at Saint Peter's Basilica on Oct.
+Kateri was venerated by Pope Pius XII in 1943; and in 1980, in front of hundreds of Native Americans who traveled to Rome to witness the event, she was beatified by Pope John Paul II, the first Native American to be declared Blessed.
+Kateri was canonized by Pope Benedict XVI at Saint Peter's Basilica on Oct.
 21, 2012.

 By Cheryl Petten